crowdin/mobile-sdk-ios/README.md

 # Crowdin IOS SDK

 Crowdin IOS SDK delivers all new translations from Crowdin project to the application immediately.
-So there is no need to update this application via Google Play Store to get the new version with the localization.
+So there is no need to update this application via App Store to get the new version with the localization.

 ## Table of Contents